nrigroup/webdev-challenge/README.md

 ## About Project

 This project is to import the items in CSV to database and then it displays the total spending amount per-month and per-category.
 I have used laravel, bootstrap, jquery.
+I have created two tables,one for categories and one for the items and i have made one to many relation between these two tables.
+When user uploads CSV file, first i am inserting all categories(unique) into categories table and then adding items to items table with category_id as foreign key.
+I have used chunk method to import the records in case if CSV contains huge data.

+For front end, i have bootstrap and datatables to show amount per month per category.

 ## Installation